+KEY INITIATIVE

-KEY INITIATIVE Acute Care Outreach Team In May 2022, VHAN established a new acute care outreach team for Connected Care of Middle Tennessee Medicare ACO patients.
+Acute Care Outreach Team

+In May 2022, VHAN established a new acute care outreach team for Connected Care of Middle Tennessee Medicare ACO patients.
 The outreach team helps increase communication between acute care teams and ambulatory care providers and care management teams.
 The focus is on readmission reduction and leveraging post-acute care services to help meet patient goals.

 The program supports hospital-based teams regarding utilization patterns on a patient-by-patient basis.
 The outreach team screens patients for potential inclusion in skilled nursing facility (SNF) waivers, communicates eligibility to hospital-based teams and supports patient notification and referral processes.
 The program also helps move patients with emerging needs into care management programs.

+OTHER SUCCESSES IN THE POST-ACUTE SPACE

+Added new SNFs as ACO and VHAN affiliates to support shared quality and utilization goals

+Received approval for a Medicare 3-day

+SNF for Connected Care of Middle Tennessee, launched in 2022

+Received approval for a Medicare 3-day SNF for Connected Care of West Tennessee, launched in January 2023

+Supported care management for patients in post-acute care

+Increased access to skilled nursing facility

+EMR and HIPAA-compliant messaging portals

+Standardized our approach for outreach to patients and SNF staff throughout the Transitions of Care program

+Participated in collaborative discharge planning with inpatient rehab facility and SNF partners

+Facilitated referrals, SNF waivers and other post-acute care needs for patients at home or receiving PAC services

+Meet Our VHAN Social Work Team

+Patients in need of care often face social and emotional barriers to health improvement.
+And sometimes these barriers don't come up during doctor visits.

+VHAN's Social Work Team partners with patients, families and care teams to identify all the factors that come into play when patients are making decisions.
+The team, made up of licensed clinical social workers, then helps patients cope with a new diagnosis or health situation.
+The team can also connect patients with resources such as housing, transportation assistance, home health and caregiver support.
+Team members can even help guide end-of-life discussions.

 The goal is for patients to feel seen, heard and safe to bring up their concerns.
 Learn more about the VHAN Social Work Team here.

-Learn more in the video linked here (https://vumc-1.wistia.com/medias/iuyil4lcci) 16 OTHER SUCCESSES IN THE POST-ACUTE SPACE - Added new SNFs as ACO and VHAN affiliates to support shared quality and utilization goals - Received approval for a Medicare 3-day SNF for Connected Care of Middle Tennessee, launched in 2022 - Received approval for a Medicare 3-day SNF for Connected Care of West Tennessee, launched in January 2023 - Supported care management for patients in post-acute care - Increased access to skilled nursing facility EMR and HIPAA-compliant messaging portals - Standardized our approach for outreach to patients and SNF staff throughout the Transitions of Care program - Participated in collaborative discharge planning with inpatient rehab facility and SNF partners - Facilitated referrals, SNF waivers and other post-acute care needs for patients at home or receiving PAC services FOCUS AREAS Utilization Quality and Clinical Program Development
+Learn more in the video linked here

+https://share.vidyard.com/watch/wdbd4Zrrtupaae6cs6cApS?

+FOCUS AREAS

+Utilization

+Quality and Clinical Program Development

 Pediatrics and Behavioral Health

 Quality and Clinical Program Development

-Network members are committed to improving the Institute for Healthcare Improvement's (IHI) Quintuple Aim of health care, a framework which seeks to improve patient care experiences, improve the health of populations, reduce costs, improve team satisfaction, and most recently added advance health equity.
+Network members are committed to enhancing the patient care experience, improving the health of populations, reducing costs and boosting team satisfaction.
 VHAN's quality and clinical initiatives are evolving to best meet the needs of the patients we serve, while also supporting clinicians and caregivers.

 Pharmacy

 Why It Matters

+At least

+30%

+of outpatientprescribed antibiotics

+are unnecessary

 The role of pharmacy is critical to improving care experiences and outcomes.
-Helping patients access the medication they need and encouraging appropriate usage can reduce health risks, lower the cost of care, and improve overall quality of life.
+Helping patients access the medication they need and encouraging appropriate usage can reduce health risks, lower the cost of care and improve overall quality of life.
 Pharmacists are a vital part of teambased approaches to care, and VHAN is developing new programs that bring pharmacy services and expertise to clinicians and patients.